lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The applicability statement may be dependent on the identity of the other endpoint, but this applies only to the later phases of the protocol when identities are known.
 (Initiator does not know identity of Responder before having verified message_2, and Responder does not know identity of Initiator before having verified message_3.)

 Other conditions may be part of the applicability statement, such as target application or use (if there is more than one application/use) to the extent that EDHOC can distinguish between them.
-In case multiple applicability statements are used, the receiver needs to be able to determine which is applicable for a given protocol instance, for example based on URI or Auxiliary Data type.
+In case multiple applicability statements are used, the receiver needs to be able to determine which is applicable for a given protocol instance, for example based on URI or external authorization data type.